PengjuZ/PanSVScope/README.md

     ➤ **Download links:** [See our data repository – XXXXA]

 14. **Building and using `--pgenome` files**
     If you wish to construct a custom pan‑genome VCF for your own set of genomes, we recommend using **cactus-pangenome** with the `--vcf` flag to produce a `pangenome.vcf.gz` file.
-A recommended command for a pig‑sized project (adjust cores, memory, and disk as needed) is:
+A recommended command for a human‑sized project (adjust cores, memory, and disk as needed) is:

     ```bash
     cactus-pangenome --binariesMode local \